numba/numba/docs/source/reference/deprecation.rst

 `The Warnings Filter <https://docs.python.org/3/library/warnings.html#the-warnings-filter>`_ documentation for more information.

+.. note:: It is **strongly recommended** that applications and libraries which
+          choose to suppress these warnings should pin their Numba dependency to a suitable version because their users will no longer be aware of the coming incompatibility.

 Deprecation of reflection for List and Set types
 ================================================
 Reflection (:term:`reflection`) is the jargon used in Numba to describe the